This post may contain affiliate links. See our affiliate disclaimer here.

 RV Camping in France

-Have you heard about camping in France before?
-It’s growing in popularity for international tourists like us and it blew us away!
+Have you thought about camping in France before?
+It’s growing in popularity for international tourists like us, and it has blown us away!